robbievanleeuwen/section-properties/docs/user_guide/results.rst

 Get Stress at Points
 ^^^^^^^^^^^^^^^^^^^^

-This method has no analysis pre-requisites and can be used to obtain the stress at one or multiple points.
+This method can be used to obtain the stress at one or multiple points.
+A geometric analysis must be performed prior to calling this method.
+Further, if the shear force or torsion is non-zero, a warping analysis must also be performed.
 See `Retrieving Stresses <../examples/results/get_stress.ipynb>`_ for an example of how this method can be used to plot the stress distribution along a line.

 ..  automethod:: sectionproperties.analysis.section.Section.get_stress_at_points
     :noindex: